Welcome to the resources page!

 I stumbled upon Dr. Burns’ book during early in my studies in psychology.
 I remember looking for resources on cognitive behaviour therapy (CBT) and finding his book in the university library.
 This book had a profound and lasting effect on my life and led me to become very interested in how we can identify negative and faulty thinking which can cause so much emotional mayhem in our lives and learn to transform those thoughts into more objective, rational, positive and self-affirming thinking.
 I have used and adapted my own version of the CBT tools over the years and still use CBT with my clients as well as with my own thinking.
 If done correctly, it never fails to deliver.

-An excellent book describing the role of various vitamins, minerals and supplements and the connection between certain foods and our emotional states.
+An excellent book describing the role of various vitamins, minerals and supplements and the connection between certain foods and our brain, body and our emotional states.

 Highly Recommended Websites